What are Article Processing Charges?

 Please read the terms of waivers here.

-How can I apply for waiver of Article Publication Charges?
+How can I apply for waiver of Article Processing Charges?

 If you want to apply for a waiver, please submit the below information to: